online doctor logo

 Overview

 A perianal abscess is a painful collection of pus that forms near the anus or surrounding area.
 The patient may define it as a boil near the anal canal.
 It is a common condition that can affect persons of all ages, but it is more common in men than women.
-Treatment for a perianal abscess typically involves draining the abscess and taking antibiotics to treat the underlying infection.
-This blog Discusses the causes, management and treatment of perianal abscesses in detail.
+In addition, treatment for a perianal abscess typically involves draining the spot and taking antibiotics to treat the underlying infection.

 Perianal abscesses are typically caused by an infection in the anal glands, which are small glands located near the anus.
-These glands produce a fluid that lubricates the anus and helps prevent infections.
+Moreover, these glands produce a fluid that lubricates the anus and helps prevent infections.
 However, if the glands become blocked or infected, bacteria can build up and cause an abscess.

 Other medical conditions that can increase the risk of developing a perianal abscess include: